jpegleg/mihno/README.md

 The default listener for M I H N O is port 3975.
 Adjust that in the src/main.rs file, along with any other adjustments you need.
 Set multiple M I H N O services on different non-conflicting ports, read the data in your security systems and respond accordingly.

+## small musl libc scratch build Dockerfile

+The Dockerfile default is now a `scratch` build, which has the OCI image size down to less than 5MB!

+The `ubuntu` Dockerfile version is stored in `Dockerfile_ubuntu_larger_version`.

 ## Documentation notes:

 Example build steps with docker: